nu7hatch/angular-foundation-on-yeoman/README.md

 ## Getting started

-If you setting it up for the first time, use the following script:
+If you setting it up for the first time, run the following script:

-    $ ./setup.sh
+    $ [sudo] sh ./scripts/setup.sh

 It will check if you have all the required commands installed, and later will install all the local dependencies from `package.json` (via `npm`) file and javascript